tomlm/iciclecreek.bot/source/Libraries/Iciclecreek.Bot.Builder.Dialogs/readme.md

 * **IcyDialog** - A base dialog which simplifies the creation of code based recognizer based dialogs

 ## IBot
-The library provides a default IBot implementation that uses Dependency Injection to get the dialogs.
+The library provides a default IBot implementation that uses dependency injection to get the dialogs.
 The root dialog is the first Dialog registered in DI.

-There is a helper extension **AddBot()** which registers the bot and ensures that state/memory scopes are registered.
+There is a service extension **AddBot()** which registers the bot and ensures that state/memory scopes are registered.

 ```C#
 var sp = new ServiceCollection()